 The lack of oversight and standards are major contributors to the current market collapse.
-The collapse was exacerbated by the crash of the TerraUSD algorithmic stablecoin and its sister token, Luna.
-Once the stablecoin lost its peg to the US dollar, both Terra and the Luna coin saw a dramatic fall in value causing a loss of \$40 billion in market value.
+The collapse was largely spurred by the crash of the TerraUSD algorithmic stablecoin and its sister token, Luna.
+Once the stablecoin lost its peg to the US dollar, both Terra and the Luna coin dropped to zero causing a loss of \$40 billion in market value.
 Cascading effects of the crash led to losses of \$500 billion in the broader crypto currency markets.
 But, the damage did not stop there.
-Three Arrows Capital, a major crypto hedge fund that held heavily leveraged positions in Terra and Luna then collapsed and brought down with it other crypto platforms including two major crypto lenders, Celsius and Voyager, as they could no longer pay their obligations.
+Three Arrows Capital, a major crypto hedge fund that held heavily leveraged positions in Terra and Luna then collapsed and brought down with it other crypto platforms including two major crypto lenders, Celsius and Voyager, as it could no longer pay its obligations.
 All parties were overleveraged, and with little to no capital reserves backing up operations, the entire system collapsed.